 2. Plan Your Campaigns

-They might be centered around events, holidays, promotions, Twitter chats, or a random whim, but you will have campaigns.
+They might be centered around events, holidays, promotions, Twitter chats, or brand messages, but you will have campaigns.

 3. Plan Your Curated Content